mendableai/ai-discord-bot/README.md

 5. **Get the Bot ID**
     - Right click on the bot name and select `Copy ID`.
 This is your `BOT_ID`.

+## Deploying to Railway

+With [Railway](https://railway.app) you can deploy your bot in less than a minute.
+To do so, follow these steps:

+1. Create a new Railway project.
+2. Connect your GitHub repo that contains the bot's code.
+3. Insert your environment variables in the `Environment Variables` section of the project settings.
+4. That's it!
+Railway will automatically deploy your bot and keep it running.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.